juan0331camilo/ACME.SchoolTechnicalTest/README.md

-Steps for Runner application in local
+Steps for start application in local

-Note: for runner service of login, typing this is credentials
+Note: for start service of login, typing this is credentials
 ```shell
 {
   "userId": "c0de77dd-adc7-4a25-ad0d-d89b4a69ca00",